mwcproject/docs/restore_from_seed_qt-wallet.md

-# Restore CLI-Wallet from Seedphrase
+# Restore QT-Wallet from Seedphrase

 ## Contents :